 - Best Supplements for Estrogen Dominance

 - How to Use Herbs for Estrogen Dominance

 - How to Use Seed Rotation to Rebalance Your Hormones

 Not sure if you’re likely to have estrogen dominance?
 Take the Quiz.

 Weight loss, due to the fact that fat cells produce additional estrogen, leading to estrogen dominance.

-A healthy diet, such as that recommended on this website and in Cooking for Hormone Balance.
+A healthy diet, such as that recommended on this website and in my book Cooking for Hormone Balance.
 These suggestions are to specifically address estrogen dominance:

 - Reduce alcohol to no more than 3 drinks per week